 In recent years, there has been tremendous focus on the promise of autonomous vehicles (AVs), also known as driverless cars, to revolutionize our transportation system and reach the goal of zero traffic fatalities.
 However, the promise of AVs to completely solve our nation’s highway safety problem is, realistically, decades away.
 In the short term, we have proven traffic safety laws and advanced vehicle technologies available now that could be saving thousands of lives every year.

-This year’s Roadmap Report has identified 407 state laws that are needed in all 50 states and the District of Columbia.
+This year’s Roadmap Report has identified 407 state laws that are needed, to various extents, between the 50 states and the District of Columbia.
 Not a single state has all 16 of the optimal, lifesaving laws.
 The lack of basic traffic safety laws addressing occupant protection and child passenger safety as well as teen, impaired and distracted driving is contributing to our nation’s unacceptable death and injury toll.
 For instance, government fatality data these past five years show that on average half of all passenger vehicle occupants killed were not buckled up.
 Yet, 16 states do not have primary enforcement seat belt laws for all passengers.
 Nearly one-third of all crashes involve alcohol-impairment, while 32 critical impaired driving laws are still needed in 30 states.
 Moreover, year after year, all-rider motorcycle helmet laws are under attack in state legislatures even though on average 40% of all motorcyclists killed are not wearing a helmet.

 Advocates congratulates the 13 states that adopted optimal safety laws in 2017.
 However, more laws in more states need to pass in 2018.
 It is time for state elected officials to take leadership roles in pushing enactment of laws that protect every occupant on every ride in every seating position.
 Also, stronger laws are needed to safeguard teen drivers and reduce the deadly consequences of alcohol impairment and distraction.